romaricpascal/romaricpascal.is/thoughts-and-drafts/misc/an-inventory-of-concepts.md

 }
 ```

+Selector give the reason why the rule applies.
+Properties define what gets applied.
+Combining selectors allows to define more complex reasons.
+There's usually a limit past which the reason for applying the rules becomes the wrong reason.
+6 selectors already allow you to express: I'm X (but not Y) and the child/descendant of A (but not B) and I'm a (direct) sibling of C (but not D).This is already a pretty complex reason to have some styles and maybe it's easier to have your template/JavaScript compress it to "I'm something else" by setting specific classes or attributes.

+TODO: Find back the graph with the technical names of each part, esp. when selectors compound

 #### The Cascade

 #### Different selectors and when to use them

 #### General principles

 - naming scheme (BEM is nice)